flutter/website/tutorials/interactive/index.md

 A custom stateful widget requires creating two classes:

-1. A subclass of StatefulWidget that defines the widgets and describes how to draw them in its `build()` method.
+1. A subclass of StatefulWidget that defines the widget.
-2. A subclass of State that manages state for that widget.
+2. A subclass of State contains the state for that widget and defines the widget's `build()` method.

-This section shows you how to build a stateful widget, called FavoriteWidget, for the Lakes app.
-The first step is choosing who manages the State object.
+This section shows you how to build a StatefulWidget, called FavoriteWidget, for the Lakes app.
+The first step is choosing how the State is managed.

 <a name="step-1"></a>
 ### Step 1: Decide who manages the widget's state

 There are different approaches to managing a widget's state, but in our example the widget itself, FavoriteWidget, will manage its own state.
-Toggling the star is an isolated action that doesn't affect the parent widget or the rest of the UI, so it makes sense for the widget to handle its state internally.
+In this example, toggling the star is an isolated action that doesn't affect the parent widget or the rest of the UI, so the widget can handle its state internally.

 Learn more about the separation of widget and state, and how state might be managed, in [Managing state](#managing-state).